-String getBuildingInformation(String factoryID, boolean zip)
+String/XML getBuildingInformation(String factoryID)

 It retrieves from the database all the buildings information stored in a DFM instance based on the factory ID.
-If the value of the boolean parameter zip is true, then the response will return a zipped file which contains the XML file with the corresponding building information.
-Else, the returned information will be an XML file in text form.
+The returned information will be an XML file in text form.

 It is called by a corresponding GET request.
-The factoryID and zip are URL parameters.
+The factoryID is the URL parameter.

-• String getBuildingByID (String factoryID, String buildingID, boolean zip)
+String/XML getBuildingByID (String factoryID, String buildingID)

 It retrieves from the database the information of a specific building stored in a DFM instance based on its ID and the factory ID.
-If the value of the boolean parameter zip is true, then the response will return a zipped file which contains the XML file with the corresponding building information.
-Else, the returned information will be an XML file in text form.
+The returned information will be an XML file in text form.

 It is called by a corresponding GET request.
-The factoryID, buildingID and zip are URL parameters.
+The factoryID and buildingID are URL parameters.

-String deleteBuilding (String factoryID, String buildingID)
+StringXML deleteBuilding (String factoryID, String buildingID)